NewEarly access is open. Apply now.

 How it's measured

 Outright refusal is easy to detect.
-The harder problem is systematic softening — a model that engages with a topic but produces responses that are shorter, more hedged, and less informative than its baseline on neutral topics.
-This is the behavioral signature of suppression baked into the model's weights rather than triggered by an obvious safety classifier.
+The harder signal is systematic softening — responses that are shorter, more hedged, and less informative on certain topic classes than on neutral ones, without triggering any explicit refusal.
+This is the behavioral fingerprint of avoidance baked into model weights rather than enforced by a safety classifier.

 Results

-suppression eval · Llama 3.2 1B Instruct · 5 topic categories
+suppression · 5 topic categories · Llama 3.2 1B

 baseline length